GraciousNgetich/cloud-computing-predict-main/README.md

 Let's say someone visiting your deployed webpage posts the following sample message using the form:

-> Hi Explore Data Science Student,
+> Hi Data Science Student,
 >
 > I love your website and your portfolio projects.
 I also had a look at your GitHub page and I am quite impressed with the quality of your work.
 >